Treatment

 Bisphosphonates

-A relatively new treatment is bisphosphonates.
+You may be offered bisphosphonates as part of your treatment.
 Different types of bisphosphantes are given to protect your bones from hormone treatment and/or reduce the risk of breast cancer spreading to your bones.

 You may hear this treatment being called Zometa, which is simply the name of a drug that is given.
 Zometa can be provided either as a daily tablet, or as a monthly or three-monthly infusion that is injected into your body.